My Chef’s Apron

 Storage:

-If you can't finish this delicious chocolate coconut chia pudding all at once, it can be stored in the refrigerator for several days in an airtight container or covered jars.
+If you can't finish this delicious chocolate coconut chia pudding all at once, it can be stored in the refrigerator for up to 5 days in an airtight container or covered jars.

 Add your own private notes